Is the Essex accent ‘reimagined Cockney’?

 A little like Cole and Wakerley, Ross sees that accents progress and change with different influences but, Ross and Cole are more open to the fact that features of Cockney can be spoken elsewhere, not just in the East End.
 For Cole, she concludes that the aspects of the Essex accent could be labelled as ‘a kind of a reimagined Cockney’.

-While some to whom we spoke lamented the fact that Cockney was being subsumed by other influences and, as such, is a slow-dying dialect, others, such as Cole, Wakerley and Ross, all agreed that accents evolve.
-In Cockney’s case, it may be that the Essex accent is just another branch of the Cockney family tree, just updated to keep up with the 21st century.
+While some to whom we spoke lamented the fact that Cockney was being subsumed by other influences and therefore slowly dying out, others agreed that accents evolve.
+In Cockney’s case, it may be that the Essex accent is another branch of the Cockney family tree, just updated to keep up with the 21st century.

 Please support local journalism.